 Facebook is a great place to start in this regard, yet don’t forget to spread your content across all the major platforms like Twitter, Instagram, LinkedIn etc.

-What’s great about Facebook is you can let their algorithms do a lot of the heavy lifting.
+What’s great about Facebook is you can let their algorithms do a lot of the heavy lifting, especially when it comes to Facebook Ad Targeting.
 For instance, if you add customer email lists you’ve gathered so far, the site locates their profiles.
 It develops a new target audience based on similar age, gender, geography, and interests.

 With this info, you can better understand your target audience and how to expand upon this to increase your reach, traffic, and sales!